-The total operating budget for this program area is \$16.5 million in 2021, an increase of \$0.8 million from the amount budgeted for 2020.
-The approved net tax levy budget is \$16.1 million, an increase of \$0.9 million from the 2020 budget.
+The proposed total operating budget for this program area is \$16.5 million in 2021, an increase of \$0.8 million from the amount budgeted for 2020.
+The net tax levy budget would be \$16.1 million, an increase of \$0.9 million from the 2020 budget.

-The main reason for the change in both the total and net budgets is a one-time increase of \$1.0 million to the Community Investment Fund in 2021, mainly to continue funding the 42 projects discussed above.
-This will help stabilize the human services system by maintaining support for local programs and initiatives that vulnerable residents in the Region rely on, especially during the pandemic.
-The Community Investment Fund will also
+The main reason for the change in both the total and net budgets is a proposed one-time increase of \$1.0 million to the Community Investment Fund in 2021, mainly to continue funding the 42 projects discussed above.
+This would help stabilize the human services system by maintaining support for local programs and initiatives that vulnerable residents in the Region rely on, especially during the pandemic.
+The Community Investment Fund would also include new, flexible program funding for eligible projects and initiatives as new needs arise.